Plathond-com-Organization/silentcow/src/pages/whatwedo/index.md

       will retain what you have learned and you will be able to solve reliably for years to come!
     image: /img/level.webp
-    title: Our 5 Level Training Programme
+    title: 'WHATS 2: Title: Our 5 Level Training Programme'
-  - description: Purchase from one of our kits.
+  - description: 'WHATS 3: Description: Purchase from one of our kits.'
     image: /img/dsc_1026.jpg
-    title: Products
+    title: 'WHATS 3: Title: Products'
 ---